The Basics of Branding. Understanding Branding from Logo to Positioning

 • How others see the company.

-After completing multiple interviews, workshops, and audits, the branding team can discuss their results.
+The branding team can discuss their results after completing multiple interviews, workshops, and audits.
 Based on their results, they can start developing the branding process.

 2. Development